 - Juice From 1 Lemon

-- 1 Vegetable Bouillon Cubes You may also use 1 tablespoon Better Than Bouillon Vegetable Base
+- 1 Vegetable Bouillon Cubes You may also use 1 Tbsp.
+Better Than Bouillon Vegetable Base

 - Cut the conch into bite size pieces.
 Then use a mallot or meat tenderizer to pounce the meat.
 Next, wash the meat with lemon by cutting the lemon in half, then rubbing it over the meat.
 Wash the meat with lukewarm or cold water.
 Next, blend the spices in the food processor as listed in the seasoning base section above in the ingredients section.
 Next, pour the mixture over the meat.
 Mix well.
 Then cover and marinate for 30 minutes but best overnight.